legendtech07/Legend-Tech-Academy/README.md

 Ethical Hacking Disclaimer / Policy

-Effective Date: August 18, 2025
+Effective Date- August 18, 2025

 1. Educational and Ethical Use Only
 All hacking tutorials, tools, articles, and courses provided on Legend Tech are strictly for educational and ethical purposes only.